 With baked falafel, I found two tricks to getting a crispy texture without deep frying.
 Falafel is typically made by blending soaked, uncooked chickpeas with the other ingredients then deep frying, creating a perfectly crispy outside and tender, but textured inside.
 It's incredible, and I highly suggest trying your hand at them one day, but it is a lot of work.
 Every baked recipe I've tried calls for canned chickpeas, which creates a totally edible and delicious falafel, but a softer texture than I would prefer - like baked hummus.
 This time, I cooked the dry chickpeas al dente, which along with the pistachios, added great texture.

-These are also much easier to make.
+These baked green falafel are also much easier to make.
 The chickpea batter comes together in the food processor, so you only dirty that, a pot for cooking the chickpeas, and a baking sheet.

-To eat these, I made a big platter with toasted pita and lettuce and the three dipping sauces.
+To eat these, I made a big platter with the baked green falafel, toasted pita and lettuce, and the three dipping sauces.
 You could also make these into a pita wrap with feta, cucumbers, tomatoes and red onion.
+You could also enjoy these bowl style by making a falafel salad with a big bed of greens and veggies with falafel and dipping sauces, or a grain bowl of rice and veggies topped with falafel and dipping sauces.

 Baked Green Falafel